 How to make marinated mozzarella

-This version is made with a few different fresh herbs, sun-dried tomatoes, grated garlic, and olive oil.
+These delicious mozzarella balls are made with simple ingredients; few different fresh herbs, sun-dried tomatoes, grated garlic, and olive oil.
 Marinated mozzarella with tomatoes is a magnificent pair-in the same way tomato sauce goes with the cheese on a pizza.
-Using a good-quality, robust olive oil is one of the ingredients that really adds to the overall flavor.
+Using good-quality, robust olive oil is one of the ingredients that really adds to the overall flavor.

 - Re-hydrate sun-dried tomatoes: The sun-dried tomatoes I purchased came pre-hydrated in a jar of oil.
 If purchasing sun-dried tomatoes without oil it is recommended to slice and soak them in an oil similar to olive oil for 2 hours at room temperature

-- Roasted tomatoes- place cherry tomatoes onto a pan, pour olive oil over top, and use fingers to coat tomatoes in oil.
+- Roast tomatoes- place cherry tomatoes onto a pan, pour extra virgin olive oil over the top, and use fingers to coat tomatoes in oil.
 Sprinkle with salt and pepper and roast in the oven at 425 degrees for ten minutes, tossing with a spatula after five minutes

-- Grated garlic-combine minced garlic with fully roasted tomatoes once they are fresh out of the oven and allow to cool completely
+- Grate garlic-combine minced garlic with fully roasted tomatoes once they are fresh out of the oven and allow to cool completely

-- Combine all ingredients- combine sundried tomatoes, roasted tomato-garlic mixture, and fresh herbs in a small container, add sliced mozzarella and marinate.
+- Combine all ingredients- combine sundried tomatoes, roasted tomato-garlic mixture, and fresh herbs in a medium-sized airtight container, add sliced mozzarella, and marinate.
+For best results, marinate for at least one hour.
+The end result is a highly flavorful, creamy mozzarella that requires just a few minutes of your time.

 A fun variation to using an entire ball of mozzarella and slicing it yourself would be to make marinated mozzarella balls.
-The exact same measurements can be used with tiny mozzarella balls; the major difference between the two is that the size of cheese is more suitable for enjoying as finger food as opposed to being eaten on a cracker for example.
+It would make the perfect appetizer.
+These little mozzarella balls can be found in the cheese section of your local grocery store and are about the size of a cherry.
+The exact same measurements can be used with tiny fresh mozzarella balls; the major difference between the two is that the size of cheese is more suitable for enjoying as finger food as opposed to being eaten on a cracker for example.

 Most of the time I enjoy fresh herbs best, however, you can substitute the fresh rosemary, thyme, oregano, and basil for the dried versions.
 Bear in mind that dried herbs really pack a punch!
 They're more potent and more concentrated than fresh herbs and a general rule of thumb is that and 1 tablespoon of dried herbs would equal one teaspoon of fresh herbs.